-Bronwyn Birdsall is a Sydney-based writer and digital marketing specialist.
+Bronwyn Birdsall is a writer, editor, and digital marketing specialist.

 In 2018, Bronwyn participated in HARDCOPY, the ACT Writers Centre’s national professional development program for emerging Australian writers.
 She was chosen from writers across the country to workshop the manuscript of her debut novel.

 You can see her talk more about the HARDCOPY experience here and here.
 You can also read more about her writing practice in this profile with Practise Journal.

 She was previously awarded runner up in the Nancy Fairfax Writer in Residence competition and is an alumni of the Byron Writers Festival's Residential Mentorship program with Marele Day.